How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Most providers ask for:

-- A 30-60 second video describing your symptoms or situation
+- A brief video or written description of your symptoms or situation

-- Photo ID (passport or driving licence) to confirm identity
+- Photo ID (passport, national ID, or residence card) to confirm identity

 - Medical records or discharge notes (if applicable—recent test results, hospital letters, etc.)